Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `POST api/v1/protected/teams/:team_id/invite`

 Invite someone to join a team.
 Will send an email to all specified people that includes a link.
 Link will direct them to the team page where they can join once they are authenticated.
-If one of the email addresses is invalid or the user is already on the team that invite will not be send out.
-The other ones will be.
+If one of the email addresses is invalid or the user is already on the team that invite will not be send out, the other ones will be and a `200 OK` response is returned.

 #### Request Body